fluffy/iceTrav/draft-jennings-behave-rtcweb-firewall-00.md

 Tracking media vs data
 ----------------------

-WebRTC can send both audio and video as well as carry a data channel.
-Confidential data could leave an enterprise by a video camera being pointed at a document but IT departments are often more concerned about the data channel.
-It is easy for the firewall to separately track the amount of RTP media and non media data for each WebRTC flow.
-By looking at the first byte of the UDP message, if it is 23 it is non media data while if it is in the range 127 to 192 it is audio or video data.
+WebRTC can send audio and video as well as carry a data channel.
+Confidential data could leave an enterprise by a video camera being pointed at a document, but IT departments are often more concerned about the data channel.
+It is easy for the firewall to separately track the amount of RTP media and non-media data for each WebRTC flow.
+If the first byte of the UDP message is 23, it is non-media data; if it is in the range 127 to 192 it is audio or video data.
 More information about this can be found in
 {{I-D.ietf-avtcore-rfc5764-mux-fixes}}.
 Network management systems on the firewall can track these two separately which can help identify